gauribodhankar/react-image-viewer/README.md

 * Desktop

 ## To-Dos
- * Adding validation for prop values
+ * Adding more validations for prop values and handling invalid props
- * Adding an Error Boundary
  * Extending support to different browsers & screen sizes
+ * Could try a different user experience like one with pages